markfguerra/google-forms-to-slack/README.md

  - Open your Google Forms Spreadsheet.
  - In the menu, click on "Tools" -> "Script Editor".
  - Paste the code.js script into the Script Editor.
- - Edit the code you pasted to include the Slack Incoming Webhook URL in the Customizations block.
-Also, set your channel name.
+ - Edit the code you pasted to include the Slack Incoming Webhook URL in the customizations block; change the variable `slackIncomingWebhookUrl`.
+Also, set your channel name in `postChannel`.
  - In the menu for the script editor, Click "Resources" -> "All your triggers".
 You may be prompted to choose a project name, do so if necessary.
  - Agree to any permission requests.
  - Remove the existing trigger if you have one and click "Add new trigger".